PandaRyshan/ocserv/README.md

 Combines [ocserv](https://ocserv.gitlab.io/www/recipes.html) and [certbot](https://eff-certbot.readthedocs.io/en/stable/using.html#) to use secure connections via letsencrypt certificates, with the certbot-dns-cloudflare plugin installed by default.

-You can also mount your own configuration files and directories to use them out of the box.
+[ENV file](https://github.com/aold619/ocserv/blob/main/.env) is used to request a Letsencrypt certificate.
 If no ENV is provided, the ocserv service will be started with a locally generated certificate.

+You can also mount your own configuration, certs or passwd to use them out of the box.